Frederik Obermaier recounts breaking the Panama Papers scandal

 GAZETTe: What can be done outside of law enforcement to keep these kinds of criminal networks at bay?

 obermaier: Real estate, company registers, and court documents should be, to a certain extent, public.
 I guess the frustrating reality on both sides of the Atlantic is there are structures that enable criminal activities.
 There is not enough political demand for change.
 You have, in the U.S., Delaware.
 It would be super naïve if you think criminals don’t use these structures.
-In the European Union, we have Cypress and Malta.
+In the European Union, we have Cyprus and Malta.
 We have tax havens.

 And we also have “passports for sale” programs where people doing a certain investment can acquire a European Union passport that enables them to travel within the European Union, which makes traveling to the U.S. easier, which makes, in the case of Malta, it easier to travel to all Commonwealth states, and that’s a very high risk that this could be abused by criminals.
 There’s this tendency to always point the fingers away from yourself.
 It’s the U.S. pointing its fingers at a country like Panama, the E.U. pointing its fingers at the U.S., Panama, British Virgin Islands, whatever, but not acknowledging the problem is within your own borders as well.
 So I think it would be important in society for voters to get more interested in topics like this because they affect our daily lives.